Blog/CMS

 Simple publishing process - draft fields are copied over published fields

-Rich content is supported via the Content Editor component (integrated with Editor.js)
+Rich content is supported via the Content Editor (integrated with

 File browser allows the user to upload and select files